-- 1. Immediately evacuate the building through the doorways marked by the nearest exit signs, only if it is safe.
+- Immediately evacuate the building through the doorways marked by the nearest exit signs, only if it is safe.
 Evacuate the building in an orderly manner, without running or crowding.
 A disorganized evacuation can result in confusion, injury and property damage. - 2.
 Be familiar with the location of primary and alternate exits and the various evacuation routes available.
 Floor plans with escape routes, alternate escape routes, and exit locations are posted throughout the buildings. - 3.
 Evacuate immediately, resisting the temptation to locate personal belongings or asking for details about the situation.
 Remember, things can be replaced--people cannot. - 4.
 Assist individuals with a disability or others who may need help. - 5.
 Fire alarms and smoke detectors are to alert building occupants.
 If smoke or fire is detected, call 911.
 Whenever possible, activate the nearest fire alarm and close the door upon leaving a room. - 6.
 Proceed to a predetermined assembly area.
 A head count or roll call is necessary to account for all personnel.

-Regroup Emergency Notification System
+AppArmor Emergency Notification System

-Southwest Texas Junior College utilizes the Regroup Emergency notification system to deliver messages to our faculty, staff, and students during emergencies and campus closings.
-Notifications are sent to your Cell phones, listed voice phones and SWTJC.edu e-mail.
-To receive text messages, or to add additional e-mail addresses, you must contact the SWTJC Registrar's office.
+The Southwest Texas Junior College Emergency Notification System is used to deliver messages to our faculty, staff, and students during emergencies and campus closings.
+Notifications are sent to your cellphone, SWTJC.edu email, and the SWTJC Safety App.
+SWTJC uses the notification groups to target students for emergency messages.

-SWTJC uses notification groups to target students for emergency messages.
 As a student, you have been added to notification groups based on your primary location and class registration information.
+Current students are kept up to date in the Emergency Notification System on a regular basis (at least twice each semester) based on current enrollment status.
+To download the SWTJC Safety App please visit cellphone AppStore.